intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 * These errors can become entrenched, forcing other implementations to be tolerant of those errors.

-In this way an entrenched flaw can become a de facto standard.
+In this way an flaw can become entrenched as a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
 This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
 Ensuring interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".

+For example, in TLS {{?RFC5246}} messages use an extension format with a tag-length-value format.
+TLS extensions can be added to handshake messages in any order.
+However, some server implementations terminate connections if they encounter a TLS ClientHello message that ends with an empty extension.
+Thus, client implementations are required to be aware of this incompatibility and ensure that a ClientHello message ends in a non-empty extension.

-For example, the original JSON specification {{?RFC4627}} omitted critical details on a range of points including Unicode handling, ordering and duplication of object members, and number encoding.
+While TLS highlights the potential for implementation error to cause problems, the original JSON specification {{?RFC4627}} demonstrates the effect of specification shortcomings.
+RFC 4627 omitted critical details on a range of key details including Unicode handling, ordering and duplication of object members, and number encoding.
 Consequently, a range of interpretations were used by implementations.
-An update {{?RFC7159}} was unable to correct these errors, instead concentrating on defining the interoperable subset of JSON.
-I-JSON {{?RFC7493}} defines a new format that is substantially similar to JSON without the interoperability flaws.
-I-JSON also intentionally omits some interoperability: an I-JSON implementation will fail to accept some valid JSON texts.
-Consequently, most JSON parsers do not implement I-JSON.
+An updated JSON specification {{?RFC7159}} was unable to correct these errors, instead concentrating on defining the interoperable subset of JSON.
+I-JSON {{?RFC7493}} defines a new format that is substantially similar to JSON while prohibiting the problematic variations.
+However, that prohibition means that I-JSON is not fully interoperable: an I-JSON implementation will fail to accept some valid JSON texts.
+Consequently, I-JSON is not widely implemented in parsers.
+Many JSON parsers instead implement the more precise algorithm specified in {{ECMA262}}.

 It is debatable as to whether decay can be completely avoided, but the robustness principle encourages a reaction that compounds problems.